Vasi012/To-the-moon-and-back/README.md

 ## UX

-### The strategy Plane
+### The strategy plane

-To The Moon and Back, intended to be a fun game where the user has been selected to take part in a journey to the moon and back.
+To The Moon and Back intends to be a fun game where the user has been selected to take part in a journey to the moon and back.
 The adventure is starting right when the user will run the terminal.
 This type of game can be played for short or medium periods of time, as the user has the chance to train a longer period before getting the chance in real life to travel to the moon.
 Given the limitations of the terminal-based interface, care will need to be taken to incorporate visual stimulus, along with an engaging narrative to convey an element of fun to the user.